Easy Italian Recipes for Authentic Italian Food

 Lightly pan fry mushrooms in a little olive oil until tender.
 Remove from pan and allow to cool.
 When cool place one mushroom per plate.
 Top with one half of tomato and 2 boccocini.
 Place lettuce attractively on the side.
 Mix balsamic dressing ingredients together.
 Drizzle with the finished balsamic dressing and add additional olive oil to finish.

-EASY ITALIAN RECIPES: Lamb Abruzzi Style (4)
+EASY ITALIAN RECIPES FOR LAMB - Lamb Abruzzi Style (4)

 1.5 kg leg of lamb